Last Updated on March 20, 2026 by James Hartley

 - Work completed, invoice issued — client refuses to pay

 - Client’s claim: “E-signature isn’t legally binding.
-Anyone could have typed that name.
 Contract invalid.”

-- Client’s lawyer: “E-signatures are a grey area in UK law.
+- Client’s lawyer: “E-signatures are a grey area.
 Without physical signature, contract is voidable.”

 - Marcus’s problem: He didn’t know the law well enough to push back confidently in Week 1